Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       Party that checks users' :term:`verifiable credentials<verifiable credential>`.

+   Voting power

+      The voting power of an account corresponds to the weight this account has for voting.
+In the 2024 election, this is computed as the average amount of CCD on the account between the 1st of March and 31st of May 2024.

    Wallet

       A wallet is an app that allows cryptocurrency users to store and retrieve their digital assets, and manage identities and accounts.
 Concordium has four wallet types.